 Argentina isn’t a cheap country!
 To help you plan with ease, I’ve put together a few money-saving tips:

-Budgeting for a trip to Argentina can be quite hard.
+Budgeting for a trip to Argentina can be quite hard, especially if you go to the best cities to visit in Argentina.
 More so when what you’ve read on a travel guide from 2 years ago may not reflect at all current costs.
 So, here’s my simple tip: make sure you are reading current information when planning your trip.
 Argentina’s been heavily hit by inflation for years.
 The value of the dollar in relation to the local currency changes pretty much every day!

 Argentinians love culture!
 You wouldn’t believe the amazing state-of-the-art things and events you get to experience at zero cost!
 For example, the Centro Cultural Kirchner, in Buenos Aires, has a slew of top artists performing for free every single night.
 Jazz musicians, Tango singers, and even world-renowned pianists, all for free.